What is Multi-Factor Authentication (MFA) and how does it work?

 Microsoft provides MFA only via their default application with limited MFA methods and you can not configure any additional MFA authentication method.
-In some cases you need to spend an enormous amount for licensing and the user differentiation, and if you need to activate or deactivate for the particular user you have.
+In some cases, you need to spend an enormous amount for licensing and user differentiation, and if you need to activate or deactivate for the particular user you have.

 If you are looking to use Yubikey or any other hardware token as an authentication method while accessing Office 365, it’s supported by miniOrange and can be integrated quickly.

-Enhanced security:Multi-Factor Authentication (MFA) decreases the probabilities that an attacker can mimic a user and may gain access to the system. miniOrange Multi-Factor Authentication (MFA) solution allows users to log in using Username and OTP thus, preventing the necessity to enter Password.
+Multi-Factor Authentication (MFA) decreases the probability that an attacker can mimic a user and may gain access to the system. miniOrange Multi-Factor Authentication (MFA) solution allows users to log in using Username and OTP thus, preventing the necessity to enter the Password.

 Organizations are accepting mobility because it helps in increasing productivity.
-With mobile MFA employees can securely login and access corporate applications and resources from virtually using any device and from any location, without putting the corporate network to risk.
+With mobile MFA employees can securely login and access corporate applications and resources from virtually any device and from any location, without putting the corporate network to risk.

 Multi-Factor Authentication verifies who you say you’re before letting you progress forward.
 It prevents unauthorized access to your website by providing a further layer of authentication.

-Reduced operating costs:Implementing MFA reduces probability of data breaches which, resulting in reduced investment.
+Implementing MFA reduces the probability of data breaches, resulting in reduced investment.